gabel35/Hiseon_Code-Refractor/README.md

 fixes:
   html:
-	removed individual classes from the 3 content groups removed the </img> from the end of benefit brand replaced <div> with semantic elements
+	removed individual classes from the 3 content groups removed the img from the end of benefit brand replaced div with semantic elements
-	added "alt=" to all images
+	added alt to all images
-	changed the footer from <h2> to <h4>
+	changed the footer from h2 to <h4>
 	added the meta code for resizing on all devices
   css:
 	swapped the benefits section with the content section